sustrik/libdill/documentation.md

 * Add the package to `gh-pages` branch.
 * Adjust the download.html web page in `gh-pages` branch.
 * Commit and push to `gh-pages`.
-* Send the announcement about the release to the project mailing list.
+* Announce the release on twitter, etc.